P. Solomon Raj: Graduate studies

-Raj underwent initial studies between 1940–1945 at the AELC-Andhra Christian College, Guntur and became a teacher.
-During the tenure of A. N. Gopal as president of the Andhra Evangelical Lutheran Church Society, Raj was sent for theological studies to the Gurukul Lutheran Theological College, Madras, where he studied from 1953–1956 under thoroughbred faculty, including Professor Hans-Werner Gensichen.
+Raj underwent initial studies between 1940 and 1945 at the AELC-Andhra Christian College, Guntur and became a teacher.
+During the tenure of A. N. Gopal as president of the Andhra Evangelical Lutheran Church Society, Raj was sent for theological studies to the Gurukul Lutheran Theological College, Madras, where he studied from 1953 to 1956 under thoroughbred faculty, including Professor Hans-Werner Gensichen.

 Post-graduate studies

-In 1964 during the tenure of G. Devasahayam at the AELC Church Society, Raj was sent for post-graduate studies to the Indiana University, Indiana, where he completed a master's degree in education.
+In 1964 during the tenure of G. Devasahayam at the AELC Church Society, Raj was sent for post-graduate studies to the Indiana University Bloomington, where he completed a master's degree in education.

 Doctoral studies

-When the Selly Oak Colleges, Birmingham invited Raj to lecture in communication for term between 1978–1983, Raj not only taught at the college but also enrolled as a doctoral candidate and pursued research studies under the guidance of Walter Hollenweger.
+When the Selly Oak Colleges, Birmingham invited Raj to lecture in communication for term between 1978 and 1983, Raj not only taught at the college but also enrolled as a doctoral candidate and pursued research studies under the guidance of Walter Hollenweger.
 Raj also spent time at the Lutheran School of Theology at Chicago.